About MVP Camp

 MVP mission evolved from the belief that in our increasingly fragmented society it is more and more difficult for children from different socioeconomic backgrounds to meet and share an experience together.
 "MVP" typically stands for "Most Valuable Player," but at this camp "MVP" signifies "Most Valued Person" because there is so much more to basketball, and for that matter to life, than being the high scorer.
 MVP uses basketball to teach goal setting, fair play, leadership, perseverance, and hard work in order to make the most of each camper's individual talents.

 By all accounts, MVP Basketball Camp has been extremely successful in instilling these qualities.
 Testimonials from parents and campers abound, and over the years numerous articles in papers like the New York Times, The Journal News, and the Scarsdale Inquirer have extolled the unique virtues of MVP.
 In 2013 Westchester Magazine named MVP "Best Sports Camp in Westchester," writing "For kids, MVP is about nonstop fun, great exercise, and wonderful new friends."
 Thanks largely to its outstanding coaches and guest speakers, MVP Basketball Camp has realized the promise in founder Stan Greene's favorite quote, "the world may be better because you were important in the life of a child."

 MVP's Scholarship Program really sets it apart.
 Many camps offer a handful of scholarships each summer, but it's rare to find a camp where more than 25% of the camper population pays no tuition.
-Fundraising events, corporate and private donations, and internally generated funds fund these scholarships.
+Fundraising events, corporate and private donations, and internally generated funds make these scholarships possible.
 In addition to taking scholarship applications from the general public, MVP has formed a growing number of partnerships with social service agencies to offer scholarships through organizations such as Westhab, Westchester Jewish Community Services, The Boys and Girls Clubs of Mt.
 Vernon and Northern Westchester, the Theodore D. Young Community Center, and Andrus Children's Center.
 For more information about how to apply for a scholarship, visit our Scholarship Awards page.